How to Perfect Your Bent Over Lateral Raise Form

 bent over

-3. Hinge at your hips, not your waist.
-This is key.
-Bend your knees slightly, and push your hips back as you lower your torso until it’s almost parallel to the floor.
-Your back should be flat, not rounded, and your core engaged to support your lower back.
+3. Hinge at Your Hips Bend your knees slightly and push your hips back, lowering your torso until it’s almost parallel to the floor.
+Keep your back flat, not rounded, and engage your core.

-4. Let your arms hang straight down from your shoulders.
-Your palms should be facing each other.
-This is your starting position.
+4. Assume the Starting Position Let your arms hang straight down from your shoulders with palms facing each other.
+This is your starting position before performing the exercise.

 Step 2 – The Raise